 Defamation claims are increasingly being used as a legal weapon against survivors of gender-based violence who, having made the difficult decision to come forward, are then threatened with or have lawsuits filed against them.
 In this way, SLAPP suits serve as a barrier to reporting gender-based violence, which is disproportionately experienced by women and trans people.

-These two cases, Maia Bent, et al. v Howard Platnick, et al. and 1704604 Ontario Limited v Pointes Protection Association, et al., are being appealed from Ontario, but BC has recently passed a law that is modeled on the Ontario law being challenged in these two appeals.
+These two cases, Maia Bent, et al. v Howard Platnick, et al. and 1704604 Ontario Limited v Pointes Protection Association, et al., were appealed from Ontario, but BC recently passed a law that is modeled on the Ontario law that was challenged in these two appeals.
 On March 25, 2019, the BC legislature passed the Protection of Public Participation Act, S.B.C.
 2019, c.
 3. The purpose of this new law is to enhance public participation by protecting expression on matters of public interest from lawsuits that limit this kind of expression.

-These cases are the first time that the Supreme Court of Canada will consider legislation that is specifically aimed at addressing the harms of SLAPP suits.
+These cases were the first time that the Supreme Court of Canada considered legislation that is specifically aimed at addressing the harms of SLAPP suits.
 This type of law is often called “anti-SLAPP legislation.”

 West Coast LEAF’s Involvement

-West Coast LEAF has joined with a coalition of frontline organizations serving and promoting the interests of women and gender diverse persons in BC, including Atira Women’s Resource Society, Battered Women’s Support Services (BWSS), and WAVAW (“the BC Coalition”).
+West Coast LEAF joined with a coalition of frontline organizations serving and promoting the interests of women and gender-diverse persons in BC, including Atira Women’s Resource Society, Battered Women’s Support Services (BWSS), and WAVAW (“the BC Coalition”).
 The BC coalition jointly applied for leave to intervene in these important cases to make arguments about the way in which SLAPP suits silence and harm survivors of sexual assault.

 The BC Coalition was granted leave to intervene in these appeals.
-Our arguments will focus on the context of gender-based violence defamation claims and how the Court must recognize that among the many reasons that survivors do not come forward is a fear that they will not be believed.
+Our arguments focused on the context of gender-based violence defamation claims and how the Court must recognize that among the many reasons that survivors do not come forward is a fear that they will not be believed.
 These survivors often reach out to and confide in a friend, family member, or co-worker.
 This type of disclosure should be protected from SLAPP suits and should not be subject to victim-blaming tactics.